 Discipleship is not something you do alone.
 You'll find that walking through our discipleship program is a lot easier if you have someone on the journey with you.

 Once you sign-up for our discipleship program, we'll pair you with someone who can come alongside you.
 That way, you'll be able to encourage each other, learn together and have a lot more joy on your discipleship journey.
 However, if you already have someone in mind that you would like to be your discipleship partner, that's fine; just please let us know.

 Discipleship partners usually meet once a week (or every other week) to check in with each other, discuss their progress, ask questions, figure out their next discipleship task, encourage each other and pray together.
-In case you're wondering, yes, you can do this over coffee or lunch.
+In case you're wondering, yes, you can do this over coffee or a meal.

 Pastoral care.
-This is when you get together with someone – regularly or on occasion – to pray with each other, to read the Bible together, and generally care for each other over a cup of coffee or tea (1 Thes 5:11).
+This is when you get together with someone (regularly or on occasion) to pray with each other, read the Bible together and generally care for each other over a cup of coffee or tea (1 Thes 5:11).
 This is great!
 It’s shepherding and showing love at its finest.
 Keep doing stuff like this.

 Teaching.
 This is when you take a class or meet with someone to gain knowledge of the Word, will, and ways of God (2 Tim 2:2).
-We’re supposed to be increasing in knowledge, so of course, teaching is a really good thing.
+We’re supposed to be increasing in the knowledge of Christ, so of course, teaching is a really good thing.
 There are always more things to learn, so keep doing this too.